PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 All module routes are prefixed with `modules`, which is why the URL of this remapped route is `modules/demo/orders`.

 {{% notice tip %}}
 Routing is computed and cached by Symfony.
-You will probably need to clear this cache for Symfony to acknowledge your updated routing.
+You will need to clear this cache for Symfony to acknowledge your updated routing.
 You can do it by using `php bin/console cache:clear`.
-{{% /notice %}}

-{{% notice tip %}}
-if you have trouble writing the right routing configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:router`.
+If you have trouble writing the right routing configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:router`.
 {{% /notice %}}

 ## Override the controller